 For years we have not recommended Pinterest as a social media marketing platform.
 Although Pinterest is popular and has high traffic volume, the conversion to bring traffic to your website has only been successful for a few industries; mostly food and fashion.
 Of course, if you have unlimited time and unlimited budgets any social media endeavor will give you a slight uptick in traffic and expand your visibility on the web, but you want to invest your time and money wisely–you want a return on that investment.

-Starting January 1st, 2015 Pinterest may be a worthwhile investment in time and money.
-They will begin to provide Promoted Pins, basically advertising for your brand.
-Some of you may have heard of Pinterest, but may not be familiar how it works.
-Here’s an excerpt from a New York Times explaining how Pinterest is different than other social media marketing:
+Pinterest may be a worthwhile investment in time and money as they now provide Promoted Pins, basically advertising for your brand.
+Some of you may have heard of Pinterest, but may not be familiar with how it works.
+Here’s an excerpt from a New York Times article explaining how Pinterest is different than other social media marketing: